microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

    - **Power DevOps Tools (required)**: This extension contains several build tasks not currently supported by the first party build tools. (https://marketplace.visualstudio.com/items?itemName=WaelHamze.xrm-ci-framework-build-tasks | https://github.com/WaelHamze/dyn365-ce-vsts-tasks)

-   - **Replace Tokens (optional)**: This extension is used by the pipelines to replace tokens in configuration files in order to be able to store secure values in private variables configured for a pipeline.
-NOTE: If you choose not to install this extension you will need to modify (https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens | https://github.com/qetza/vsts-replacetokens-task)
+   - **Replace Tokens (required)**: This extension is used by the pipelines to replace tokens in configuration files in order to be able to store secure values in private variables configured for a pipeline. (https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens | https://github.com/qetza/vsts-replacetokens-task)

    - **SARIF SAST Scans Tab (optional)**: This extension can be used to visualize the .**sarif files** that get generated by the **Solution Checker** during a build. ([SARIF SAST Scans Tab - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=sariftools.scans))